Compact Online Reference Encyclopedia (CORE)

 Resident Family – means a parent, grandparent, aunt, uncle, adult child, adult sibling, spouse, legal guardian, or step-parent who has resided in the receiving state for 180 calendar days or longer as of the date of the transfer request; and indicates…

-Transfers fall into one of two categories, (1) mandatory acceptance and (2) discretionary acceptance.
-The authority to place an offender outside the state rests exclusively with the sending state.
+Transfers are classified into two categories, (1) mandatory acceptance and (2) discretionary acceptance.
+The authority to transfer a supervised individual to another state lies solely with the sending state.
 See Rule 3.101.
-The offender has no constitutional right…
+The supervised individual does…

 The Commission recognizes that the transfer of sex offenders is complex due to individual state laws regarding sex offender registries and various residency and employment restrictions.
-Rule 3.101-3 addresses these challenges in order to promote offender…
+Rule 3.101-3 addresses these challenges in order to promote…

 At the request of the Interstate Compact for Adult Offender Supervision’s (“ICAOS”) Executive Committee, and following a roundtable discussion with various ICAOS stakeholders, the following legal analysis has been prepared to serve as a resource…